Skip to main content

 Key options

-• --dataset – supply additional trajectories collected with scripts.capture_reward_trajectories.
+• --dataset – supply datasets collected with scripts/collect_reward_trajectories.py.

 • --repeats – multiple passes to quantify variance.